xzhou110/lending_club_loans_default_prediction/README.md

 ### Background and Scope:

 The project is to predict outcomes of Lending Club loans (default or not).
-The project will help gain insights of defaults, understand key fetures of loans, and be able to predict outcomes with given features.
+The project will help gain insights of defaults, understand key features of loans, and predict outcomes with given features.

 ### Project design

-Started with data transformation to prepare data for further analysis.
-Modeled with multiple algorithms to identify best baseline models.
-Optimize selected baseline models for best performance.
+Started with data cleanup and transformation to prepare data for further analysis.
+Modeled with multiple algorithms to identify the best baseline models.
+Optimized selected baseline models for performance.
 Multiple iterations were performed for hyper-parameters tuning.

 ### Tools
 - Programming: Python and data science libraries, including pandas, numpy, matplotlib, etc.